Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Step 2: Configure your host file

-Before configuring host file you need ping your server to get your server name and IP address:
+Before configuring the host file you need to ping your server to get your server name and IP address:

-• Connect any one of the computer to the network, and go to the Start menu window.
+• Connect any one of the computers to the network, and go to the Start menu window.

-• Open the run box and insert “CMD” and start Command prompt.
+• Open the run box insert “CMD” and start the Command prompt.

 • In the command prompt, enter “Ping[Name of your Linux server]” and click on the Enter button.

-• Now on the black screen, you got server name and IP address.
+• Now on the black screen, you have the server name and IP address.

 Let’s proceed further, and edit the host file.
 Follow these steps: